Generic Name: heparin (injection)

 - What happens if I miss a dose?

 - What should I avoid while using heparin injection?

 - What other drugs will affect heparin injection?

-Heparin is used to treat and prevent blood clots in the veins, arteries, or lung.
+Heparin is used to treat and prevent blood clots caused by certain medical conditions or medical procedures.
 Heparin is also used before surgery to reduce the risk of blood clots.

 Heparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of heparin injection?

 Get emergency medical help if you have signs of an allergic reaction: nausea, vomiting, sweating, hives, itching, trouble breathing, swelling of your face, lips, tongue, or throat, or feeling like you might pass out.